Frequently Asked Questions

 We take the information you provided through CuratorSpace to create these.
 We populate these using the following information:

-► Artist bio: this is the short statement you gave us, written in first person.
-We may have had to rewrite it or shorten it to fit in with the rest of the website.
+• Artist bio.
+This is the short statement you gave us, written in first person.
+We use a language editor to proofread and check all statements.
+We may have had to rewrite parts or shorten it to fit in with the rest of the website.
+We try to keep to a maximum of 50 words for all artists.

-► Activity: if you are offering an activity, we will include this.
+• Activity.
+If you are offering an activity, we will include this.
 We may need to know if there is any cost and if it is suitable for children.
+There is also a separate activity directory.

 In addition to this, we will choose one of the images you have sent to us.